-Regarding the actually top, I hands down prefer Bioderma.
+Regarding the actually top, I hand down prefer Bioderma.
 I feel like I’ve cheated slightly saying that as my Bioderma is the limited edition with a pump so I just have to press down to have some transfer to a cotton pad, but still, nothing stopped Loreal from doing the same.
 For anyone wondering, Loreal is just your normal pour top which can cause a lot of wastage if you don’t concentrate.

 I used to roll my eyes at people who said Bioderma is like removing your face with magic water.
-Key words being used to.
-Oh my does this pack a punch.
+Keywords being used to.
+Oh, my does this pack a punch.
 Two pushes on the pump (I actually think that may have been excessive use too!) and roughly 20 seconds later I was make-up free.
 I kid you not, I literally swished a tiny cotton pad around my face for that amount of time and my skin was singing, waterproof mascara included.
 I will hold my hands up and admit when it comes to taking off make-up I’m a sloth.
 My stock of face wipes will confirm this.
-Yes I’m aware their bad for your skin, but at the same time, when I’ve done a 12 hour day, the last thing I want is to be using different potions to remove different types of make-up.
-Bioderma does it all, and I actually think its quicker, and obviously better, than face wipes.
+Yes, I’m aware their bad for your skin, but at the same time, when I’ve done a 12 hour day, the last thing I want is to be using different potions to remove different types of make-up.
+Bioderma does it all, and I actually think it’s quicker and obviously better than face wipes.

 Loreal worked in a similar manner.
-I did find however that I had to use more product, and tug a little bit more at my mascara.
+I did find however that I had to use more product and tug a little bit more at my mascara.
 Unlike Bioderma which seemed to make my make-up almost disappear effortlessly, this required more work.
 My mascara went below my eyes, and it took more time overall to remove every trace.
-I also thing Loreal may have broke me out, not dramatically and nothing a good medium coverage foundation and a bit of concealer wont hide, but I’ve noticed one or two blemishes appear.
+I also thing Loreal may have broken me out, not dramatically and nothing a good medium coverage foundation and a bit of concealer won’t hide, but I’ve noticed one or two blemishes appear.
 I started using Loreal when I just got a pretty bad cold, so my breakout may be due to that, and I’m going to test it further to judge.
 What I will say is, being the cheaper option, I didn’t experience any tightness and the results were similar to Bioderma, just it took slightly longer

 Bioderma is on average £10 for 250ml whilst Loreal is £4.99 for 200ml (from Boots), making Bioderma nearly double the price.

 This is such a toughy, but I think I may try Loreal out a little bit longer.
 Because my skin hasn’t erupted, I’m pretty tempted to say its just being ill and if that’s right, I’ll be stick with Loreal.
 If I do, I’m just going to decant Loreal into my Bioderma empty, so I can take full advantage of the pump.
-Bioderma is definitely my holy grail product, and the hype is justified but the price and the availability is making me think twice.
+Bioderma is definitely my holy grail product, and the hype is justified but the price and the availability are making me think twice.
 If it turns out Loreal is the culprit of my skin issues, I will happily sign up to the Bioderma Appreciation Society guilt-free, knowing I’m looking after my skin.
 I’m really curious to see how long a bottle of each lasts and see if there is any balancing out, so I’ll keep you posted on that, but overall I’d suggest trying Loreal before parting with your cash.